How does Horse Browser work?

 Trails are hierarchical and have nested SubTrails

 The Trailhead is the parent Trail, where all subsequent Trails and pages are opened.
-SubTrails are nested underneath the Trailhead and can help you organise your research into different hierarchies.
+SubTrails are nested ‘children’ of the Trailhead, helping you to organise your research into different hierarchies.

 Mouse users: